ukoquique/GitBridge/MANUAL.md

 3. **Error Handling**: Consistent error handling throughout the codebase
 4. **Testability**: Components are designed to be easily testable
 5. **No External Dependencies**: Uses only standard Python libraries
+6. **Code Reuse**: Both CLI and GUI use the same underlying business logic
+7. **User Experience**: Intuitive interfaces for both command-line and graphical users

 ## Use Cases